“In every walk with nature, one receives far more than he seeks”

 – John Muir

-Welcome to the Groton Trails beta website.
+Welcome to the Groton Trails website.
 Use our interactive map, find information about Groton’s public conservation lands, learn about trail projects and related events, and enjoy the richness of Groton’s 130 miles of maintained trails.
 Feedback is welcomed.

 Groton’s trails are used by people of varied interests and we welcome hikers, mountain bikers, horseback riders, and those curious about learning more about our natural and physical environment.
 Whether new to the trails or an experienced hiker, you can explore lakes, eskers, oxbows, drumlins, kettle holes, rivers & streams, vernal pools, fields, hills, farms, swimming holes, beaver dams, and more.
 While exploring, you will also observe extremely diverse populations of wildlife, trees, bushes, wildflowers, insects, fungi, and more.